cvipdnn/defect_detection/README.md

 # Semantic_Segmentation
 This repo compare several methods to defect classificaton and detecton.
-The dataset I used is DAGM 2007.
+The dataset I used is [DAGM 2007](https://conferences.mpi-inf.mpg.de/dagm/2007/prizes.html) .

 ## Getting Started